Squirm: Production

 Half of the worms used in the film were made of rubber; the others included large sandworms from Maine, refrigerated and transported to Port Wentworth, and an estimated 3 million bloodworms provided by the University of Georgia Oceanographic Institute.
 To get the worms to move, wires were run under them and electrified.
 One scene in which a living room is filled with worms was accomplished by building a scaffolding 4 feet above the ground; a canvas was placed on top and covered with a six-inch layer of thousands of worms.
 The local Boy Scouts troop was hired to move the canvas from below to make the worms undulate; they received merit badges for their work.
-After production wrapped, newspapers in Maine reported the local fishing industry had been impacted by a shortage of worms caused by the film production.
+After production wrapped, newspapers in Maine reported the local fishing industry had been impacted by a shortage of worms caused by the production of the film.

 Brian Smedley-Aston edited Squirm.
 Robert Prince composed the score and also conducted a full orchestra in England for the film.
 Bernard Herrmann, composer for The Day the Earth Stood Still (1951) and Psycho (1960), was originally slated to write the score but died before beginning work.
 Joe Mangine was the director of photography and Henry Shrady was the art director.
 Special make-up effects artist Rick Baker created the make-up in New York for R. A. Dow's character Roger, who turns into "Wormface".
 He made a facial mold using prosthetics, which he had never worked with before.
-The fake worms were drawn through Dow's skin using monofilament fishing line covered in lubricant, pulled from just out of shot.
+The fake worms were drawn through Dow's skin using monofilament fishing line covered in lubricant.

 Principal photography wrapped after five weeks, one of which was dedicated to working with the worms.
-Lieberman was heavily involved with the post-production work, which included making the sound effects for the worms using balloons and shears and looping the two sounds using multitrack recording.
-The shears snapping open and closed were used to make the sound of their teeth.
+Lieberman was heavily involved with the post-production work, which included making the sound effects for the worms using balloons and shears, and looping the two sounds using multitrack recording.
+The opening and closing sound of the shears was used for the worm teeth.
 The worms' screams were taken from a scene in which pigs are slaughtered in Brian De Palma's 1976 film Carrie.